-This strategy has at times paid dividends.
-In the years directly following the 2006 Hezbollah war against Israel, the Iranian-led "resistance axis" which included Syria, Hezbollah, Hamas, and Palestinian Islamic Jihad enjoyed unprecedented popular support among Arab publics due to the perception that they were the only parties willing to confront the U.S. and Israel.
+This strategy of partnering with a wide-array of terrorist organizations has at times paid dividends.
+In the years directly following the 2006 Hezbollah war against Israel, the Iranian-led "resistance axis," which includes the Bashar Al-Assad regime in Syria, an assortment of proxy militias in Iraq, the Houthis in Yemen, Hezbollah, Hamas, Palestinian Islamic Jihad, and potentially other Palestinian terrorist groups based in the West Bank, enjoyed unprecedented popular support among Arab publics due to the perception that they were the only parties willing to confront the U.S. and Israel.
 A 2008 University of Maryland/Zogby International poll found that Hezbollah Secretary-General Hassan Nasrallah, Syrian President Bashar Al-Assad, and then-Iranian President Mahmoud Ahmadinejad were the three most admired leaders in the Muslim world, transcending sectarian identity.
+Turning Arab public opinion against the U.S. and Israel is a fundamental goal behind Iran's efforts to fuel violence between Israel and Palestinian terrorist groups.